Future-proofing workflows with Canon's PTZ cameras

 The addition of LAN switch boxes also enables operation over unlimited distances for large-scale events.

-A top-down view of the Canon RC-IP1000 PTZ controller.
+A top-down view of the Canon RC-IP1000 PTZ camera controller.

 The CR-N700's advanced capabilities are further enhanced by the RC-IP1000 hardware controller.
 The combination of premium performance and precision control provides a complete solution for high-end broadcast and live events.

-The back of the Canon RC-IP1000 PTZ controller.
+The back of the Canon RC-IP1000 PTZ camera controller.

 Connect your cameras to the RC-IP1000 controller via IP to monitor all your feeds directly on the 7-inch touchscreen.
 SDI and HDMI output options also allow the feed to be displayed on an external monitor.